gabor-meszaros/aad-certification-faq/README.md

 I have received my certification in May 2017 after finishing the [Associate Android Developer Fast Track by Google](https://www.udacity.com/course/associate-android-developer-fast-track--nd818) on Udacity via the [EU Android Programmer Path scholarship from Google](https://www.udacity.com/google-scholarships) (Thank you for it!).

-Some of the benefits of taking the [Associate Android Developer Fast Track](https://www.udacity.com/course/associate-android-developer-fast-track--nd818) is that you get access to a Slack team where you get direct answers for your questions about the exam.
+Some of the benefits of taking the EU Android Programmer Path scholarship is that you get access to a Slack team where you get direct answers for your questions about the exam.

 I want to share these answers here, and I ask you to please contribute to it with your own questions (with [Issues](https://github.com/gabor-meszaros/aad-certification-faq/issues)) and/or answers (with [Pull Requests](https://github.com/gabor-meszaros/aad-certification-faq/pulls)).